GraspCoT: Integrating Physical Property Reasoning for 6-DoF Grasping under Flexible Language Instructions: Experiments

 \subsection{Real-World Experiment}

-\parsection{Setup} We employ a Kinova Gen3 robotic arm equipped with an Intel RealSense D435i depth camera for real-world deployment.
-The camera detects 6-DoF grasp poses, which are mapped to the robot's end-effector poses using transformation matrices obtained through hand-eye calibration.
-The Kinova arm automatically plans and executes the trajectory based on the received poses, ensuring a precise and efficient grasp execution.
-Our platform consists of a computer equipped with an NVIDIA RTX 3090, running the Robot Operating System (ROS).
-The ROS is utilized to drive the camera for real-time data acquisition and to execute the Kinova robotic arm driver program, which communicates with the Kinova robot via a network interface card (NIC).
-The inference program, based on ROS, receives RGB-D data from the camera, performs inference, and outputs the detected 6-DoF grasp poses, which are then converted and sent to the Kinova robot for execution.
-We categorize the test scenarios into explicit instructions and flexible instructions, further dividing the latter into single-target grasping and multi-target sequential grasping.
+\parsection{Setup} We deploy a Kinova Gen3 robotic arm with an Intel RealSense D435i depth camera, as shown in Fig.~\ref{fig:real_world}.
+The system detects 6-DoF grasp poses from RGB-D data, maps them to end-effector poses via hand-eye calibration, and executes trajectories autonomously.
+Our ROS-based platform (NVIDIA RTX 3090) processes real-time camera data and controls the robot via a network interface.
+We categorize the test scenarios into explicit and flexible instructions, further dividing the latter into single-target grasping and multi-target sequential grasping.
 For each setting, we conduct 35 repeated grasping experiments, with the success rate as the evaluation metric.
 Partial successes (e.g., grasping one of two required targets) are counted as individual successes, with the rate defined as successful grasps / total targets.

-\parsection{Results} As shown in Tab.~\ref{tab:real_world}, when handling explicit grasping instructions, the CoT-enhanced \systemname achieved a 54.2\% success rate, outperforming its non-CoT counterpart by 2.8\%.
+\parsection{Results} As shown in Tab.~\ref{tab:real_world}, when handling explicit grasping instructions, CoT-enhanced \systemname achieved a 54.2\% success rate, outperforming its non-CoT counterpart by 2.8\%.
 For flexible instructions, the CoT version maintained stable performance with a 5.6\% advantage over the non-CoT variant, further validating its advantages in optimizing the grasp pose targeted at the object itself.
-Notably in multi-target grasping scenarios where avoiding omissions of targets with weaker implicit relevance remains challenging, the CoT implementation improved success rates from 44.0\% to 46.7\%, which is a 2.7\% enhancement, verifying its effectiveness in handling complex requirements.
+Notably, in multi-target grasping scenarios where avoiding omissions of targets with weaker implicit relevance remains challenging, the CoT implementation improved success rates from 44.0\% to 46.7\%, which is a 2.7\% enhancement, verifying its effectiveness in handling complex requirements.